SarvarKh/ofn-wiki/Angular-and-OFN.md

 #Angular and OFN
 Following is a breakdown of our approach to Angular.js integration with Rails.
 This application poses some uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.

-Many of the design decisions were made by Will Marshall, who has moved to the US.
-If you've got questions about decisions he's made, contact him!

 ## Big picture
 Following is a quick outline of our big-picture design decisions.